amberstar/the-component-pattern/README.md

 What is a component?
 --------------------
-Components are based on the idea that software has three axis, structure, behavior, and state.
+Components are based on the idea that software has three axis, **structure**, **behavior**, and **state**.
 A component provides the structure, and is any composable type that has input, a process(behavior), and output.
-Another way to think about a component is as a pure function with as set of inputs and a set of outputs.
+Another way to think about a component is as a pure function with as set of possible inputs and a set of possible outputs.

 ![Component](img/Component1.png)